 Across the nation, folks are down on their knees, hands dirty, seeds and trowel clench firming in hand determine to grow their own food Though some crops may fail miserably others crops may step in and take up the slack.
 With hard work, effort and patience this hearty lot of homegrown soildiers will be blessed up to their eye balls in produce.

-So now onto the next phase of the challenge, extending your garden’s bounty by preserving the harvest.
+You’ve taken steps to GROW YOUR OWN, now onto the next phase of the homegrown challenge — extending your garden’s bounty by preserving the harvest.

 Stockpiling your pantry